 HAI has full power of interpretation and enforcement of these rules.
 Exhibitors or their officials, officers, directors, affiliates, employees, agents, contractors, subcontractors, patrons, guests, invitees, or representatives who fail to comply with federal, state, and local laws or ordinances, or who fail to observe the terms and conditions of this Agreement, or who, at HAI’s sole discretion, conduct themselves in a manner inconsistent with the rights of other Exhibitors to display their products or services to attendees, or who act in an unprofessional manner or in a manner unfavorable to the image of HAI may be removed from the exhibit floor without refund or other appeal, and may be barred from future HAI trade shows and expositions.
 This includes persons, things, printed matter, or anything that might be objectionable to HAI.
-Additionally, HAI and the KBHCCD retain the right to remove from the premises any and all disorderly officials, officers, directors, affiliates, employees, representatives, agents, guests, invitees, or patrons of Exhibitor and the right to eject any disorderly person or persons from the KBHCCD or any of its facilities; in the event of the exercise of this authority, Exhibitor waives any and all claims for damages against HAI and KBHCCD on account thereof.
+Additionally, HAI and the GWCC Authority retain the right to remove from the premises any and all disorderly officials, officers, directors, affiliates, employees, representatives, agents, guests, invitees, or patrons of Exhibitor and the right to eject any disorderly person or persons from the Center or any of its facilities; in the event of the exercise of this authority, Exhibitor waives any and all claims for damages against HAI, the GWCC Authority, and the State of Georgia on account thereof.

 - Jurisdiction & Governing Law